vmud20/vmud20.github.io/index.md

       - **git_repo_location:** the absolute path to the directory of the GitHub repository corresponding to the CVE.

       **For the vulnerability patches we have collected, we have already extracted all [macros](https://github.com/vmud20/vmud20.github.io/tree/main/dataset/macros4sig) involved in each patch.**

     - **generation step:** please place the files (*normalize.sc*, *gen_fingerprint_multi_rep.py*, *gen_fingerprint_multi_org.py*,  *config_sigs.json* *slice.sc*, *metadata.sc*, *get_condition.sc*) into the *joern-cli* directory.
 Ensure that the directory includes executable files such as *joern*, *joern-parse*, and *joern-flow*.
 After complete the relevant entries in the configuration file, just run the following command:

       ```
       python gen_fingerprint_multi.py CVE_ID commit_file_location git_repo_location
       ```

       - **gen_fingerprint_multi.py**: refers to *gen_fingerprint_multi_rep.py* or *gen_fingerprint_multi_org.py*

       - **CVE_ID**: the CVE-ID corresponding to the patch file.

       - **commit_file_location**: the absolute path to the file storing GitHub commit content.

       - **git_repo_location:** the absolute path to the directory of the GitHub repository corresponding to the CVE.

 ##### Detector

 - **List of File:**

-  - *pagerank.py*: python script to get the PageRank score of each modified function in the patch.
-  - *config.py*: configuration file for PageRank score generation.
   - *normalize_per.sc*: scala script to extract the positional information of formal parameters, local variables, type declarations, and method invocations using Joern
   - *slice_per.sc*: scala script to get the method's Program Dependency Graph(PDG) via Joern
   - *metadata.sc*: scala script to retrieve the list of methods for a specified file using Joern